What is a field course?

 I'm an international exchange student.
 Can I take a field course?

-No, graduate students are not eligible to enrol in OUPFB courses.
-However, some instructors for Queen’s-led courses permit graduate students to participate by enrolling in BIOL848.
+No, graduate students are not eligible to enroll in OUPFB modules.
+However, some instructors for Queen’s-led modules permit graduate students to participate by enrolling in BIOL848.
 Contact Queen's instructors for more details.

 Is there financial assistance available for field courses?

 The Jessie V. Deslauriers QUBS Diversity Award is for Black, Indigenous, and People of Colour who wish to take a field course at the Queen's University Biological Station (QUBS).
-Application is due March 1, 2024 (application)
+Application is due February 7, 2025.

-The Queen's Biology Field Course Opportunity Award is for Black, Indigenous, and People of Colour who wish to take any field course (BIOL307, BIOL407, BIOL327, including those in the Ontario Universities Program for Field Biology (OUPFB).
-Application is due March 1, 2024 (application)
+The Queen's Biology Field Course Opportunity Award is for Black, Indigenous, and People of Color who wish to take any field course (BIOL307, BIOL407, BIOL327, including those in the Ontario Universities Program for Field Biology (OUPFB).
+Application is due February 7, 2025.

-The same application can be used for both the Jessie V. Deslauriers QUBS Diversity Award and the Queen's Biology Field Course Opportunity Award. (link here).
-Submit to: ug.biology@queensu.ca by March 1, 2024.
+The same application can be used for both the Jessie V. Deslauriers QUBS Diversity Award and the Queen's Biology Field Course Opportunity Award.
+Submit to: ug.biology@queensu.ca by February 7, 2025.

-The Queen's Outdoor Field Experience Initiative (link here) has a lending library for field gear and great tips for enjoying the outdoors.
+The Queen's Outdoor Field Experience Initiative has a lending library for field gear and great tips for enjoying the outdoors.

 Summer bursaries are available through Solus.

-**Please note, that your deposit will be returned if you were unsuccessful in recieveing an award and if you are financially unable to take the course/module.
+**Please note, that your deposit will be returned if you were unsuccessful in receiving an award and if you are financially unable to take the course/module.

 Where can I get additional information?